OpenF2/F2/docs/src/app-development.md

 ### What is Context?

-Apps are capable of sharing "context" with the Container and other nearby Apps.
-All Apps have context which means the App "knows" who is using it and the content it contains.
-It is aware of an individual's data entitlements and user information that the Container is requested to share (name, email, company, etc).
+Apps are capable of sharing "context" with the container and other nearby apps.
+All apps have context which means the app "knows" who is using it and the content it contains.
+It is aware of an individual's data entitlements and user information that the container is requested to share (name, email, company, etc).

-Apps are capable of sharing context with their Container and other nearby Apps.
-This means if a user wants to create a ticker-focused workspace so they can keep a close eye on shares of Proctor & Gamble, the Container can send "symbol context" to any listening Apps that are smart enough to refresh when ticker symbol PG is entered in the Container's search box.
+This means if a user wants to create a ticker-focused container so they can keep a close eye on shares of Proctor & Gamble, the container can send "symbol context" to any listening apps that are smart enough to refresh when ticker symbol PG is entered in the container's search box.

-While Apps can have context themselves, the responsibility for managing context switching or context passing falls on the Container.
-The Container assumes the role of a traffic cop—managing which data goes where.
-By using JavaScript events, the Container can listen for events sent by Apps and likewise Apps can listen for events sent by the Container.
-To provide a layer of security, this means Apps cannot communicate directly with other Apps on their own; Apps must communicate via an F2 Container to other Apps since the container controls the [F2.Events API](../docs/sdk/classes/F2.Events.html).
+While apps can have context themselves, the responsibility for managing context switching or context passing falls on the container.
+The container assumes the role of a traffic cop—managing which data goes where.
+By using JavaScript events, the aontainer can listen for events sent by apps and likewise apps can listen for events sent by the container.
+To provide a layer of security, this means apps cannot communicate directly with other apps on their own; apps must communicate via an F2 aontainer to other apps since the container controls the [F2.Events API](../docs/sdk/classes/F2.Events.html).

 [Read more in the Framework](index.html#framework).